systemjs/plugin-babel/README.md

 When using `builder.buildStatic`, the ES module structure will be preserved and [Rollup optimizations](https://github.com/rollup/rollup) will included automatically allowing for static dead code removal.

-## ES Features

-This repo comes with its own Babel build which includes all ES6 and Stage 3 features, except for the ES6 library polyfills.

-If ES6 polyfills are desired it is advisable to import core-js libraries manually as needed.

 ### Custom Presets and Transforms

 Custom presets and transforms can be set via `babelOptions` config: